brwhale/KataScript/README.md

 * KSFunctionRef& getFunction() -> Gets a reference to the internal value as a function reference
 * string& getString() -> Gets a reference to the internal value as a string
+* KSList& getList() -> Gets a reference to the internal value as a list
-* KSList& getList() -> Gets a reference to the internal value as a list All KataScript math operations are implemented by overloading C++ operators on KSValues, so math operations on KSValues in C++ will produce the same results as those operations within KataScript
+* KSDictionary& getDictionary() -> Gets a reference to the internal value as a dictionary All KataScript math operations are implemented by overloading C++ operators on KSValues, so math operations on KSValues in C++ will produce the same results as those operations within KataScript

 alias KSList -> A KSList is just an std::vector of std::shared_ptr to KSValue.
 This is the data backing for the List type as well as defining the format for function arguments

+alias KSDictionary -> A KSDictionary is just an std::unordered_map<size_t, std::shared_ptr<KSValue>>.
+This is the data backing for the Dictionary type, using 64 bit hashes (size_t) as a key

 alias KSLambda -> This this the function signature of all KataScript functions.
-It's an std::function that takes in a const reference to a KSList and returns a shared_ptr to a KSValue.
+It's an std::function that takes in a const reference to a KSList and returns a shared_ptr to a KSValue

 class KataScriptInterpreter -> This is the main class and represents a fully contained KataScript environment.
 It is instantiated through the default constructor, and will RAII itself with a default destructor.
 You can run as many instances as you want side by side with no issues.
 * KSFunctionRef& newFunction(const string& name, const KSLambda& lam) -> Adds or overrides a C++ lambda as a KataScript function and returns a reference to that function